stuartellis/sve-personal-website/content/articles/just-task-runner.md

 ### Enabling Autocompletion

-To enable autocompletion in a shell, use the _--completions_ subcommand to generate the autocompletion script.
+To enable autocompletion in a shell, use _--completions_ to generate a completion script that you install into the correct location.
 For example, to enable autocompletion for the Bash shell, run this command:

 ```bash
 sudo su -c 'just --completions bash > /etc/bash_completion.d/just.bash'